-Typical desktop PM tools are optimized to support the classic “project approach” triple constraint (which primarily addresses time, cost, and scope).
+Typical desktop PM tools are optimized to support the classic project approach triple constraint (which primarily addresses time, cost, and scope).
 To support the scalable PPM demands, organizations need systems that promote validation of alignment with strategies, evaluation of benefits and risk, optimization of limited resources on proposed as well as approved projects, and prioritization of pending and active work.

-Another shortcoming of the traditional PM approach using desktop scheduling PM software is that it is primarily suited for users who are directly involved in projects.
-Senior managers and relevant business stakeholders often are blocked or limited in their access to realizing the value of interfacing with rigid software.
-Scalable PPM software like Microsoft’s EPM 2010 helps business user’s work with project data to reach decisions in a manner they find comfortable and easy to use, leveraging a common and simple interface or collaboration portal.
+Another shortcoming of the traditional PM approach using desktop scheduling PM software is that it is suited primarily for users who are directly involved in projects.
+Senior managers and relevant business stakeholders have limited access to viewing or seeing the metrics coming from projects both in static or real-time reporting.
+This minimizes them from [AU: Are you saying these people don’t have access to the software?] realizing [AU: How can you have “access to realizing” something?]the value of interfacing with dynamic online reporting versus what the rigid static reporting software of the past.[AU: If it’s “rigid” is there really a “value”?
+In general this sentence is a bit confusing….]
+Scalable PPM software, such as Microsoft’s EPM 2010, helps business users work with project data to reach decisions in a manner they find comfortable and easy to use, with a common and simple interface or collaboration portal.

 Microsoft EPM 2010 is specialized project portfolio software that adds all of the functions for diverse business stakeholder groups and classes to expand the project and inevitable business lifecycles.
 It provides support for structured selection of projects for the portfolio and allocation to resources based on knowledge and prioritization rather than politics.
 Structure and integration are earmarks of a robust PPM system, wherein the PPM process serves as a hub for all of the project-oriented business activities.

-Knowledgeable decisions regarding acceptance and prioritization of project-based and independent work items is only possible with a robust, interactive system that contains an up-to-date inventory of work requests, active work, available resources, and unutilized resource time.
-The demand and capacity data must be integrated with any other resource, and project and service request modules, so that the information is seamless, timely, and consistent.
-Microsoft’s inclusion of the PPM Lifecycle in Project Server enables the taking an Idea-to-Launch concept, core to New Product Development (NPD) applications, and is the basis for a establishing a structured process for ranking, rating, selecting and monitoring projects through their lifecycle.
+Knowledgeable decisions regarding acceptance and prioritization of project-based and independent work items is possible only with a robust, interactive system that contains an up-to-date inventory of work requests, active work, available resources, and unutilized resource time.
+The demand and capacity data must be integrated with any other resource and with project and service request modules, so that the information is seamless, timely, and consistent.
+Microsoft’s inclusion of the PPM Lifecycle in Project Server enables taking an idea-to-launch approach.
+This is central to new product development applications, and is the basis for a establishing a structured process for ranking, rating, selecting, and monitoring projects through their lifecycle.
 A good example and popular component of this process is the Stage-Gate® technique, developed by Dr. Robert Cooper, which reinforces reviews at key checkpoints of a project or proposal lifecycle.

-This enables a strong and reinforced process and checklist for evaluating a project as it goes from Idea to Launch.
-Microsoft EPM 2010 product, Project Server, has incorporated this capability for supporting a more robust PPM solution and enables the end user to incorporate support, automation and custom fields for stages and gates reinforcing industry best practices.
+This Stage-Gate® enables a strong and reinforced process and checklist for evaluating a project as it goes from idea to launch.
+Microsoft EPM 2010 product Project Server has incorporated this capability for supporting a more robust PPM solution and enables end users to incorporate support, automation, and custom fields for stages and gates reinforcing industry best practices.

 Initiating change, including the move to a more comprehensive PPM technology and process adoption, is a huge commitment.
-But what if the change was so intuitive so as to streamline the learning curve?
+But what if the change was so intuitive that it streamlined the learning curve?
 Specialized PPM software will make this migration much easier.
 By incorporating all of the needed capabilities in a seamless package, and by incorporating established best practices into the various modules, the proper tool set will help to guide you to a mature PPM capability.
-Sunk costs are just that: they are in the past.
+Sunk costs are just that: in the past.
 You can’t justify staying with obsolete systems just because they are paid for.